Hammondsport, New York: Geography

-Hammondsport is at the south end of Keuka Lake, north of the junction of New York State Route 54 and New York State Route 54A.
-NY-54A passes through the village after linking with County Road 76.
+Hammondsport is at the south end of Keuka Lake situated at the foot of one of the long hills that forms the Keuka Lake valley.
+The village is located north of the junction of New York State Route 54 and New York State Route 54A.
+NY-54A which passes through the village after linking with County Road 76.
 Keuka Inlet and Glen Brook flow past the village.